Gaia Barium Dwarfs and Their Ostensibly Ordinary Counterparts: Determination of RV, stellar parameters and line broadening velocities

-The determination of effective temperature ($T_\text{eff}$, surface gravity ($\log g$), iron abundance ([Fe/H]) and rotational broadening velocity $v_\text{broad}$ was carried out using a set of Fe lines custom-selected for each star.
-As the low SNR of our spectra makes simultaneous fitting of projected rotational velocity ($v \sin i$) and macro-turbulence velocity ($v_\text{mac}$) challenging, we followed \citet{Buder_2021_GALAHSurvey} and fit for $v_\text{broad}$ (defined as $v \sin i$ with $v_\text{mac}$ set to 0) instead.
-The microturbulence velocity ($v_\text{mic}$) was estimated using the empirical relation provided in the GALAH DR3 study \citep[eqns 4 and 5; ][]{Buder_2021_GALAHSurvey}.
-During the following procedure, where required, initial/seed values of the effective temperature ($T_\text{eff}$), surface gravity ($\log g$) and iron abundance ([Fe/H]; here used synonymously with metallicity) for each star were derived from Gaia's low-resolution XP spectra using the \textsc{XGBoost} algorithm \citep{Andrae_2023_RobustDatadriven}.
+The determination of effective temperature ($T_\text{eff}$), Fe abundance ([Fe/H]; here used synonymously with metallicity), microturbulence velocity ($v_\text{mic}$) and rotational broadening velocity ($v_\text{broad}$) was carried out using a set of Fe lines custom-selected for each star.
+As the selected Fe lines are minimally pressure-broadened and thus largely insensitive to $\log g$, surface gravity ($\log g$) was fixed to values obtained from Gaia XP–based catalogs \citep{Andrae_2023_RobustDatadriven,Zhang_2023_Parameters220}, which also provided seed values for $T_\text{eff}$ and [Fe/H].
+As the low SNR of our spectra makes simultaneous fitting of projected rotational velocity ($v \sin i$) and macroturbulence velocity ($v_\text{mac}$) challenging, we followed \citet{Buder_2021_GALAHSurvey} and fit for $v_\text{broad}$ (defined as $v \sin i$ with $v_\text{mac}$ set to 0) instead.

-For each selected line, we extracted 1\,\AA-wide spectral segments centered on the line, merging overlapping segments.
+For each selected Fe line, we extracted 1\,\AA-wide spectral segments centered on the line, merging overlapping segments.
 Lines were chosen based on the following criteria: (1) the SNR in the line region exceeded 10, except for three stars where the threshold was lowered to 5 due to fewer than five lines meeting the SNR $>10$ condition; (2) the Fe line depth would exceed 0.4 at [Fe/H] = 0 for the star's $T_\text{eff}$ and $\log g$; (3) there were no lines of other species within $\pm 0.5$\,\AA\ exceeding 20\% of the Fe line's depth; and (4) the mean value of the continuum trend (see next) across the $3\,$\AA\ segment was greater than 0.9, with a maximum variation of less than 0.02.
 The fourth condition excluded regions where the blaze function caused the pipeline's continuum normalization quality, as well as the local SNR, to drop considerably.
 To reduce computational expenses, when the number of such segments exceeded 30 (for 5 spectra), we selected the 30 segments with the deepest lines.